Dirac-Robot/beacon/README.md

 "Do not bother essential things with trivial things".
 So, you can easily override `Scope` or use multiple `Scope`'s in your codes.

 #### Manual Control
-`Scope` can be turned on or off easily.
+`Scope` can be turned on or off manually, and even it is very simple.
 ```python
 scope = ...
 scope.activate()  # scope is activated